 Introducing Nauman (for the nth time), my 2.5-year-old son.
-No matter how many password and security locks I applied on the YouTube app, he was able to bypass it all by switching the User profile itself.
+No matter how many password and security locks I applied on the YouTube app, he was able to bypass them all by switching the User profile itself.

 In the new profile, there were no restrictions to access any application.
-He would happily tune in his favorite “Twinkle Twinkle” rhyme using Google’s voice command (in his stammering voice).
+He would happily tune in his favourite “Twinkle Twinkle” rhyme using Google’s voice command (in his stammering voice).
 Heck of an early adopter.
 Isn’t he?

 Early Adopters love exploring new stuff.
 Trying out new thing is not a job for them, but a fun activity.
 Before clicking on that button, they don’t think too aloud that it might break things.
 If at all it does (which is rare), they are open to taking responsibility.